MatthewFinster/SkinLesionCNNClassification/README.md

 - **Loss**: 0.5148

 ## Project Structure
-- `datasets/`: Script(s) for loading and preprocessing the dataset.
-- `explore/`: Python scripts for exploratory data analysis.
-- `train/`: Python scripts for training and evaluation of the model.
 - `reports/`: Documentation, assignment reports, and experiment tracking reports (e.g., Weights & Biases logs).
+- `notebooks/`: Jupyter notebooks for data exploration and experimentation.
+- `scripts/`: Python scripts organised by functionality:
+  - `datasets/`: Scripts for loading and preprocessing the dataset.
+  - `train/`: Scripts for training and evaluating the model.
+  - `explore/`: Scripts for exploratory data analysis.
+  - `models/`: Scripts defining and managing model architectures.

 ## Key Features
 - Tackled a heavily imbalanced dataset using data augmentation and weighted loss functions.